Skip to content

 Keeping your buffing wheel in good condition is crucial to getting flawless finishes on your projects.
 Although maintaining and cleaning your buffing wheel may seem difficult at times, the advantages are well worth the work.
 You can guarantee peak performance, reliable outcomes, longer wheel life, financial savings, and—above all—workplace safety by keeping your buffing wheel clean.

-Previous article What is Sisal (Material)
+Previous article What is Sisal Fiber and its Applications

 Next article How To Polish Brass